laccle323/flipCoin/README.md

-# flip coin Project Documentation
+# flip coin Game Documentation

 Follow these steps to run the application: